Claire Huangci — Piano Recital

 - The Montagues and Capulets

-Of these, only the latter two were mentioned on the leaflet, along with numbers 5 (Masks) and 10 (Romeo and Juliet before Parting) — but putting No.6 at the end of the program makes sense.
+Of these, the leaflet meantioned only the latter two, along with numbers 5 (Masks) and 10 (Romeo and Juliet before Parting).
+However, putting No.6 at the end of the program makes sense.
 This is a piece which people know and recognize.
-Also this part of the program was rather romantic, without the harshness that is often put into Prokofiev’s piano music — somewhat unexpected, maybe?
+Also this part of the program was rather romantic, without the harshness that is often put into Prokofiev’s piano music.
+Somewhat unexpected, maybe?
 On the other hand, a “soft” interpretation may be justified from the fact that this originates from music for the stage.
 Also Prokofiev doesn’t necessarily always have to be played in the manner of a “keyboard thunderer”.

 The artist gave two encores: